The Best Chic Flattering Eyewear for People Over 50

 Where to Shop Online for Prescription Lenses

 I must say I would buy from a reputable independent shop (like Kyla’s) if you can afford it.
-I have purchased glasses online a few successes but mostly fails.
+I have purchased glasses online with some success.
 If my glasses need tightening, cleaned or adjusted in any way.
 I take them to Kyla and she takes care of them.
+If you don’t require a perscription and are just shopping for sunglasses you have many options

 Where to Shop Online for Sassy Readers